Route every client through one managed MyInvois pipeline.

 Every client needs its own audit trail

 LHDN's audit expectations don't relax because you're acting on behalf.
-Each client needs its own indexed history of submissions, approvals, rejections, and cancellations.
-The bridge logs 40 distinct action types across 10 entity classes — visible per company.
+Each client needs its own history of submissions, approvals, and rejections.
+Every submission stamps the LHDN UUID and Long ID, and a per-company activity audit log is on the roadmap.

 - 03